 The pharmaceutical company Pfizer manufactures Xeljanz, a popular pill for treating rheumatoid arthritis.
 Xeljanz, however, has been linked to severe side effects, including cancer, liver damage, and pulmonary embolism.
 Some of these side effects can be fatal.
 Hundreds of Xeljanz lawsuits against Pfizer have been filed by people who have been hurt by these side effects, claiming that Pfizer defectively designed the drug and then failed to adequately warn doctors and patients of the significant risks of taking it.
+It was only in July of 2019 that the FDA ordered the drug's packaging to contain a black box warning.

 The attorneys at the Shouse Law Office legally represent victims of Xeljanz.
 In this article, they discuss: